Hierarchical Random Measures without Tables: Introduction

 The hierarchical Dirichlet process with hyperprior is only a particular case of the more general class of nonparametric hierarchical models discussed in this work.
 These models arise as the normalization of a vector $(\crm_1,\dots, \crm_d)$ of conditionally independent completely random measures, given another completely random measure $\crm_0$.
-We prove that these dependent random measures are completely random vectors and, for this reason, we term them \emph{hierarchical completely random vectors}.
-Such hierarchical structures have been used to model dependent hazards \citep{Camerlenghi2021, DelSole2025} and beta processes \citep{ThibauxJordan2007, Masoero2018, James2024}, but have never been considered for normalization.
-This novel specification merges two compelling properties for the first time: the naturalness of the hierarchical construction and the analytical tractability of multivariate independent increments.
-The former leads to simple representations and draws interesting parallels with popular hierarchical models in the literature, such as \cite{Teh2006, Camerlenghi2018}.
-The latter enhances the theoretical investigation of the model, leading to the almost-conjugate posterior representation we have already discussed, and playing a crucial role in deriving closed-form expressions for the moments and dependence structure of the prior.
-In extensive simulation studies, we show how their prior elicitation is crucial to control borrowing of information and shrinkage.
-Moreover, we set the rules for a fair comparison with the hierarchical Dirichlet process, by observing that fixing unequal marginal variance or unequal correlation for the two models can completely alter the conclusions.
-The take-home message is that, when possible, the comparison between performances of any two dependent priors should entail setting the same first two moments and measure of dependence.
+We show that these dependent random measures are completely random vectors and, for this reason, we term them \emph{hierarchical completely random vectors}.
+Such hierarchical structures have been used to model dependent hazards \citep{Camerlenghi2021, DelSole2026} and beta processes \citep{ThibauxJordan2007, Masoero2018, James2024}, but have never been considered for normalization.
+This novel specification merges two compelling properties for the first time: the naturalness of the hierarchical construction and the analytical tractability of independent multivariate increments.
+The former leads to simple representations and draws interesting parallels with popular hierarchical models in the literature \citep{Teh2006, Camerlenghi2018}.
+The latter enhances the theoretical investigation of the model, leading to the almost-conjugate posterior representation we have already discussed, and playing a crucial role in deriving closed-form expressions for the prior moments and dependence structure.

-In summary, this work introduces normalized hierarchical completely random vectors, which provide a new way to build dependent priors that combines the naturalness of hierarchical structures with a convenient posterior representation due to its multivariate infinite divisibility.
-On the one hand, they boost the applicability of existing models, such as the hierarachical Dirichlet process \citep{Teh2006}; on the other hand, they provide a new general recipe to build dependent priors.
-As such, normalized hierarchical completely random vectors enter the flourishing context of partially exchangeable models, which includes, among others, dependent stick-breaking constructions \citep{MacEachern1999,MacEachern2000, DunsonPark2008, Horiguchi2024}, additive random measures \citep{Mueller2004, Lijoi2014}, nested structures \citep{Rodriguez2008, CamerlenghiDunson2019, Beraha2021, Lijoi2023}, L\'evy copulas \citep{EpifaniLijoi2010, RivaPalacio2018}, compound random measures \citep{GriffinLeisen2017}, dependent Pólya trees \citep{ChristensenMa2020}, Furbi priors \citep{ascolani2024}; see \cite{Quintana2022} for a recent review.